dmetola/Old_English-OEDT/README.md

-# Summary

-This is a 25,000 word UD treebank of Old English.
+This is a 50,000 word UD treebank of Old English.
 The text has been retrieved from Martín Arista, Javier (ed.), et al. 2023.
 ParCorOEv3 [www.nerthusproject.com].
 The treebank is a revised version of the dataset of Domínguez Barragán, S. 2024.
 Universal Dependencies of Old English.
 PhD Dissertation, University of La Rioja.

 # Introduction

-This treebank contains 38,140 lines that annotate around 25,000 Old English words.
+This treebank contains 68,689 lines that annotate around 50,000 Old English words.

 # Acknowledgments